100% Honest & Clear

 We do not mean to say anything “bad” about other soapers and their choices, but we aim to spread awareness about something that can be easily solved by helping out your local farmers…

-Instead, we decided to craft our soaps with Local Lard & Raw Buttermilk from pasture-raised farm animals nearby that are cared for in the best ways possible.
+Instead, we decided to craft our soaps with Local Pastured Lard & Raw Grassfed Buttermilk from farm animals nearby that are cared for in the best ways possible and are then butchered humanely for us to use their entire offerings.
+Waste not, want not!

 Soap History & Traditions

 Buttermilk has been used for centuries as a substance for all kinds if ailments, especially topically.
-It is something that my ancestors used to absolutely treasure in times of crisis.
+It is something that our ancestors used even in times of crisis.
 They even used it to fertilize their crops!

 Lard is the original main ingredient used for making lye soap.
 You cannot make REAL soap without lye, but no lye should be left after the saponification (soap-making) process.